-- 10.4.3.1.1.
-A valid marriage license must be received in WPRA office before being allowed to buddy with husband. - 10.4.3.2.
-A contestant may have one, two, or up to three buddies at priority preference rodeos. - 10.4.3.3.
+10.4.3.2.
+A contestant may have one, two, or up to three buddies at priority preference rodeos.

+- 10.4.3.3.
 A person wishing to buddy with another contestant must have that contestant's PRCA or WPRA number.
 Should that contestant later enter herself without reciprocating the same buddy information, then the "buddy" situation may be negated. - 10.4.3.4.
 Specifically ask to be placed on the buddy system.
 Contestants wishing to buddy must have exactly the same preferences and parameters.
 Any deviation negates the buddy condition. - 10.4.3.5.
 The buddy system will have a primary and secondary entry designation.
 The primary entry is the person making the entry and the secondary entry is the person entered by the primary entry. - 10.4.3.5.1.
-Deleted - 10.4.3.5.2.
+Reserved - 10.4.3.5.2.
 In the case of duplicate or multiple secondary buddies, the latest entry will be honored. - 10.4.3.6.
-A barrel racer can buddy with her husband or immediate family who can buddy with two other contestants, as long as they have a common event. - 10.4.3.7.
+Reserved - 10.4.3.7.
 At priority preference rodeos with more than six (6) performances, wives can buddy with their husbands on his second go round positions.
 At non-priority preference rodeos, wives cannot buddy with their husbands on the second head, but will be buddied on the first head.